OpenStickCommunity/Hardware/3D Prints/OSBLP v2/README.md

 If you are planning to use these with the PCB included in the repo please be sure to research which switches will and will not work.
 I am unable to answer questions on individual switch compatibility.

 Please note that these buttons can also be used without the circuit board as the main housing of the button will hold the LP switches just fine.
 You can then use a hot swap connector directly or just solder to the LP switches.
-It is recommeded to use a PCB.
+It is recommended to use a PCB.

 A massive thank you to LayerShift (https://x.com/Layer_Shift) for helping get the Fusion360 model all cleaned up on the OSBMX v2 which was used as the base for the OSBLP v2.